nodejs/node/doc/api/modules.md

 > Stability: 1 - Experimental

-Helpers for for interacting with the source map cache.
+Helpers for interacting with the source map cache.
 This cache is populated when source map parsing is enabled and [source map include directives][] are found in a modules' footer.